-Sheds tend to be factory primed against infestations, as well as decay and rot, but there are techniques that allow you to insure your shed is safe from harm.
+Sheds tend to be factory primed against infestations, as well as decay and rot, but there are techniques that allow you to ensure your shed is safe from harm.
 There are however some techniques that need to be used to ensure you have an easier time doing so and keeping the building safe from any extreme weather out there:

-Painting is extremely important
+Painting A shed is extremely important

 All wood sheds need to be painted at least within no more than two months after installation is completed.
 Make sure you prime all exterior wood with a good, high-quality primer before you move on to painting the surfaces.
-Nail holes and any small holes on said surface will need to be filled out with specific wood putty before priming.
+Nail holes and any small holes on the said surface will need to be filled out with specific wood putty before priming.

-Painting steel doors
+Painting steel workshop doors

 Pre-primed steel doors straight out of the factory will need to be painted within no more than sixty days as well, following a few rules that result in a far easier job.
 If you want to make your painting easier, as well as to ensure good adhesion, you should carefully sand the pre-primed surface with 360 grit sandpaper.

 What other types of maintenance should you go with?

 Just like many other possessions, your new shed will need to have some periodic maintenance done if you want to ensure you will use it safely for many years to come.
 One thing you need to keep in mind is to keep it safe while painting, but also to keep it clean as much as possible.